 Total daily fee: £115 [Contractor rate of £100 plus Agent mark-up of £15]

-Total the contractor fee plus the agent fee.
-Margin is the percentage of total fee that will be paid to the recruitment company.
+Margin is the percentage of total fee payable to the agent.

 Total fee: £115.00